All information about the Citi Prestige® Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.

 Rack up credit card rewards

 As we mentioned earlier, hotel credit cards let you earn points that you can redeem for free stays.
 Some of the best hotel credit cards offer a free stay on your account anniversary and many of them come with welcome offers that let you earn the equivalent of one free night or more if you spend a certain amount of money on your card within your first few months.
-The current welcome offer attached to the Marriott Bonvoy Boundless Credit Card, for instance, lets new cardholders earn 3 Free Nights (each night valued up to 50,000 points) after they spend $3,000 in the first three months.
-We estimate that bonus is worth around $1,200 in hotel stays at standard Marriott rooms, given those points equal 0.8 cents each.
+The current welcome offer attached to the Marriott Bonvoy Boundless Credit Card, for instance, lets new cardholders earn 125,000 points and 1 Free Night Award (value up to 50,000 points) after you spend $5,000 on purchases in the first 3 months (limited time offer).
+We estimate that bonus is worth around $1,400 in hotel stays at standard Marriott rooms, given those points equal 0.8 cents each.
 (See the best credit card welcome offers.)

 You can also often redeem the rewards you earn with a general purpose travel credit card, cash back credit card or general rewards credit card for free hotel stays or statement credits that cover the amount of a free hotel stay.